florent-lamiraux/wholebody-pyrene/README.md

 ## How to use this package

-  Follow the instructions provided in file instructions.
+Follow the instructions provided in file instructions:

+  * install hpp via robotpkg,
+  * make sure omniNames is running, otherwise start it,
+  * run hpp-manipulation-server, run the desired python script,
+  * to display the resulting path, run gepetto-gui and follow the instructions commented out at the end of both scripts.

+## Output

+The resulting motion is sampled at .1 second in /tmp/traj.yaml.